aigis-styleguide/aigis/README.md

 # ⚠️  **[This project is no longer maintained.](https://github.com/pxgrid/aigis/issues/121)** ⚠️

+However you can use aigis to generate styleguide.

 # aigis

 Aigis is a Node.js package that parses comments in your CSS and auto-generate a style guide.